Latest StakeStone (STO) News Update

 3. @MantaNetwork: Sunsetting Support for StakeStone bearish

-"@KeomProtocol will be sunsetting its support for StakeStone and USDM soon." – @MantaNetwork (739K followers · 2025-11-17 15:29 UTC) View original post What this means: This is bearish for STO because it reduces the token's utility and integration within a specific ecosystem, potentially limiting short-term demand from Manta Pacific users.
+"@KeomProtocol will be sunsetting its support for StakeStone and USDM soon.
+Please ensure you withdraw any remaining assets as soon as possible..." – @MantaNetwork (738.9K followers · 17 November 2025 03:29 PM UTC) View original post What this means: This is bearish for STO because it signals a reduction in its ecosystem integration and utility on the Manta Pacific network, which could negatively impact user activity and sentiment.

 Conclusion